j-quelly/gscp/client/README.md

 - [ ] add a working linter & rules to ST3
 - [ ] context whitelisting?
 - [ ] refactor & improve naming convention
+- [ ] app component should be moved to a container to include auth logic so sidebar and header can be hidden or use the new Wrapper component to handle all auth and redirect logic
+- [x] add a catch-all that redirects to dashboard [9/9/2017]
+- [ ] logout component

 ### app component [coverage: partial]
 - [x] unit tests [8/30/2017]
 - [x] comment / clean up / refactor / prop types / default props [8/31/2017]
 - [x] refactor tests to account for react router & redux [9/7/2017]
+- [x] refactor app component [9/8/2017]
 - [ ] integration tests to assert components render when the route changes...
-- [ ] app component should be moved to a container to include auth logic so sidebar and header can be hidden

 ### dashboard component [coverage: complete]
 - [x] unit tests [9/7/2017]
 - [x] comment [9/7/2017]
-- [ ] component should render:
-    - [x] sidebar [9/8/2017]
-    - [x] header [9/8/2017]
+- [x] refactor dashboard component [9/8/2017]
-    - [ ] list: should be dynamic depending on chosen module

 ### forms component [coverage: complete]
 - [x] unit tests [8/26/2017]